Skip to main content

 Benton Harbor, Michigan 49022

-Upward Bound students posing at an event.
+Upward Bound students at Michigan State Museum

 What is Upward Bound?